abogoyavlensky/automigrate/README.md

   - create table book
 ```

 Migration can contain multiple actions.
+Every action is converted to a SQL query.
 The migration at `resources/db/migrations/0001_auto_create_table_book.edn` will look like:

 ```clojure